Creating the Best, Most Effective Pin Titles

 Why?
 Some people might use the word “easy” in their search while others may pick “simple”.
 This way, both those words are attached to your pin and you can potentially come up in search results for both!

-I hope these tips help you write the best pin titles possible.
+I hope these tips help you write the best Pinterest pin titles possible to help get more clicks.
 But if you still think you need help with your pin titles, check out this very affordable, and super helpful mini book:

 I love and highly recommend this 20 page guide to writing better headlines.
 You can implement the tips right away and there are some truly helpful hacks you likely haven’t thought of yet.